Miad Faezipour is an Associate Professor in the

 from Universiti Utara Malaysia, Sintok, Kedah, Malaysia in 2007.

-He is currently a Research/Graduate Assistant at the School of Engineering, UB, and a research member of D-BEST lab.
+He has been a Research/Graduate Assistant at the School of Engineering, UB, and a research member of D-BEST lab.

 His research interests are mainly in biomedical image processing and human-computer interfaces.